PCMDI/pcmdi_metrics/docs/source/Technical-overview.rst

 $ mean_climate_statistics.py --model CESM2 --variable pr

-Here, the "--model" option implemented in the PMP using argparse as is the "--variable" option used to specify "pr" (precipitation).
+Here, the "---model" option implemented in the PMP using argparse as is the "---variable" option used to specify "pr" (precipitation).

 Because there are often many parameters to set before executing a PMP code, routine operation often involves setting the input options in an "input parameter" python file.
 This is similiar to a "namelist" text file used in other climate analysis packages but having the input parameters set in a python file enables us to leverage the power of python.
 So, for the about example: ::